Turnout 75.02 per cent in seventh phase in WB, polling by and large peaceful | Law-Order

 The TMC candidate for the constituency, Debashis Kumar claimed that he was stopped from entering a booth in the area by central forces.
 The central forces, however, denied the allegations.

-In Jamuria constituency, Left Front candidate Aishe Ghosh alleged that agents of CPI-M were stopped from entering a booth by TMC workers, a charge which was denied by the ruling party.
+In the Jamuria seat, Left Front candidate Aishe Ghosh alleged that agents of CPI-M were stopped from entering a booth by TMC workers, a charge which was denied by the ruling party.

 In Murshidabad, TMC district president and MP Abu Taher was heckled by party workers when he was touring the area.